 3 Reasons Why Nerve Renew Is Not A Scam, But A Proven Supplement For Neuropathy

-Wes Jones first created the Neuropathy Treatment Group in 2011, for the express purpose of producing and distributing his nerve pain product.
-That product was the result of years of development; it uses natural herbal ingredients and crucial vitamins and nutrients, the effects of which are individually verified through dozens of clinical trials.
+Wes Jones first created the Neuropathy Treatment Group in 2011, for the sole purpose of producing and distributing his nerve pain product.
+That product was the result of years of development using only natural herbal ingredients and crucial vitamins and nutrients with positive effects that are individually verified through dozens of clinical trials.

 The NTG was rebranded once, but has been a member of the Better Business Bureau since 2011, where it maintains an A- rating.
 Its rebranding was conducted with full transparency, to help it reach more of its target demographic; existing complaints carried over, and were not disassociated from the new brand name.
 Since that time, the company has averaged fewer than 8 complaints per year with the Better Business Bureau, despite a client base of more than 100,000 regular customers.